seud0nym/tch-gui-unhide/utilities/README.md

                   g5 = 5GHz Guest (same as g on FW 20.4)
                   l  = LAN
                   c  = Create new firewall zone
-                If not specified, defaults to g (Guest), unless it does not exist, in which case it will be assigned to the l (LAN) zone.
+                If not specified, defaults to creating a new zone.
  -R           Restore the LAN port to the LAN bridge.
  -v           Show verbose messages
  -y           Bypass the confirmation prompt (answers "y")